top of page

 2. Body-Based Tools for Releasing Tension

-When the Do-er has revved up the body, it needs help releasing that physical energy.
+When the Do-er revs up the body, it needs help releasing that physical energy.

 • Progressive Muscle Relaxation: Lie down and systematically tense a muscle group (like your hands) for 5 seconds, then completely release it for 10 seconds.
 Notice the difference.
 This teaches awareness of what tension and relaxation feel like.